-We aim to provide every student with access to a broad and balanced education.
+Our aim is to provide every student with access to a broad and balanced education.
 In accordance with the Special Educational Needs Code of Practice, we will enable students to: achieve their best; become confident individuals and transfer to further education or training.